 Kathleen M. Powis, MD, MPH, MBA (2007-2009) Dr. Kathleen Powis received her MBA degree from the University of Richmond and her MD degree from the Medical College of Virginia prior to completing her residency (and serving as Chief Resident) in the Harvard Combined Internal Medicine and Pediatrics Residency Program at Massachusetts General Hospital.
 During her fellowship, Dr. Powis worked in Botswana with Drs.
 Roger Shapiro and Max Essex on the Botswana-Harvard AIDS Initiative (HAI), in addition to completing her MPH degree at the Harvard School of Public Health and serving as Assistant Residency Director of the Harvard Combined Internal Medicine and Pediatrics Residency Program at MGH.
 Dr. Powis’ research interests include prevention of mother-to-child transmission of HIV and ensure optimal health for HIV infected pregnant women and their infants.
 Dr. Powis is continuing her work in Botswana and is an instructor in internal medicine and pediatrics at MGH.

-Margaret Bourdeaux, MD, MPH (2007-2009) Dr. Bourdeaux received her BA in Psychology from Harvard University in 1997, her MD from Yale Medical School in 2003, and her MPH from the Harvard School of Public Health in 2009.
+Margaret Bourdeaux, MD, MPH (2007-2009) Dr. Margaret Bourdeaux received her BA in Psychology from Harvard University in 1997, her MD from Yale Medical School in 2003, and her MPH from the Harvard School of Public Health in 2009.
 She is board certified in both Internal Medicine and Pediatrics, and completed her residency at the Harvard Combined Medicine and Pediatric Residency Program in 2007.
-She completed the Global Women’s Health Fellowship at the Women’s Health Division of Brigham and Women’s Hospital in 2009.
+She completed the Global Women’s Health Fellowship within the Division of Women’s Health in 2009.
 Prior to medical school she worked as a child advocate and community organizer for Boston Medical Center’s Department of Pediatrics.
 In medical school she conducted research regarding refugee health and humanitarian response while working in Kosovar refugee camps during and after the 1999 war.
 She has conducted several case studies that address the relationship between health policy, humanitarian response organizations and health care status of displaced populations—ranging from assessing barriers to health care for women and children displaced by Hurricane Katrina to the policies of international actors in Kosovo that shaped the emergence of its post-war health system.
 Currently her work addresses the role the US Department of Defense plays in the spheres of development, humanitarian assistance, and disaster response.
-Dr. Bourdeaux focuses on monitoring and evaluation of humanitarian response systems, health care delivery in societies with high levels of insecurity and violence, and the political and policy factors that shape the emergence of health care outcomes and systems in post-conflict societies.
+Now working in Newborn Medicine at Brigham and Women’s Hospital, Dr. Bourdeaux focuses on monitoring and evaluation of humanitarian response systems, health care delivery in societies with high levels of insecurity and violence, and the political and policy factors that shape the emergence of health care outcomes and systems in post-conflict societies.